ccrause/LazScope/README.md

 ![](images/50Hz_sine_500Hz_squarex32.png)

 ### 50 Hz sine wave + 500 Hz square wave sampled at x8 prescaler
 A poor quality trace caused by to high a sampling frequency.
-At too high sampling frequencies the ADC charge capacitor cannot be fully charged/discharged between sample cycles, leading to smearing samples.
+At too high sampling frequencies the ADC charge capacitor cannot be fully charged/discharged between sample cycles, leading to smearing of samples.
 In this case the alternating sampling caused channel A0 to affect A2's reading and visa versa.
 ![](images/50Hz_sine_500Hz_squarex8.png)